Unf*ck Yourself Book Summary, You are What You Do

 • You are not defined by what’s inside your head.
 You are what you do, your actions.

-• While inspiration or motivation may strike once in a while, they are fickle friends and can’t be depended on to show up whenever you need them.
+• While inspiration or motivation may strike occasionally, they are fickle friends and can’t be depended on to show up whenever you need them.

 Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.